 Pete Culler Style Oars

-The Larson is now going to be used primarily as a rowing boat.
-So a set of oars were carved based on the popular Pete Culler oar design.
+I made a set of Pete Culler type oars for the Larson restoration project.
 They were completed with oar leather's as well.
 I love to carve oars... it gives me the opportunity to use some of my finest hand tools.
 It involves using, a block plane, spoke shaves, and a draw knife.

 The Pete Culler oar design features a block shaped upper loom to add weight to the inboard portion of the oar to help offset the weight of the outboard portion of the oar (when mounted in oarlocks), helping to make it easier to lift the oar out of the water at the completion of the pull stroke.
 The Pete Culler oar design also feature a long slender blade, and a laminated shaft to add strength and spring to the oar, and an unusual slightly tapered handle to aid in gaining a firm grip of the oar.